parasaurolophus/home-automation/README.md

 Note that once built, the _dashboard/dist_ directory contains only HTML, JavaScript, CSS and similar standard web content files.
-It does not require any special code on the web server.
+It does not require any special code on the web server (_Node-RED_, in this case).
 It uses only the native WebSocket support built into modern web browsers to communicate with the Node-RED back end rather than using a package like _socket.io_.
 All dynamic rendering is done on the client side using JavaScript and the DOM API also built into web browsers. _Vue_ does use certain browser features that require it to be loaded with a URL beginning with `http://` or `https://`, but it does not actually rely on any "server side rendering" code.